Thomas Edison: Cement

 Despite the failure of his mining company, Edison used some of the materials and equipment to produce Portland cement.
 Manufacturing of iron ore produced a large quantity of waste sand which Edison sold to cement manufacturers.
-In 1899, he established the Edison Portland Cement Company, intending to manufacture his own cement and make improvements to its production process.
+In 1899, he established the Edison Portland Cement Company.

-In the manufacturing of Portland cement, limestone, the primary ingredient, is baked at high temperature with the other minerals.
-Edison designed a novel system which improved the efficiency of this process by baking the cement in horizontal 150ft long kilns which allowed the cement to achieve the same quality after cooking longer at a lower temperature.
-This consumed less coal resulting in saving from the manual labor needed to load coal into kilns.
+In the manufacturing of Portland cement, the primary ingredient, limestone, is baked at high temperature with the other minerals.
+Edison designed a novel system which improved the efficiency of this process by baking the cement in horizontal 150 ft kilns which allowed the cement to achieve the same quality after cooking longer at a lower temperature.
+This consumed less coal, resulting in saving the amount of manual labor needed to load coal into kilns.
 Edison reused most of the factory material from the iron extraction process at the Ogden mine to construct his new system.
-In addition to selling the cement itself, Edison later licensed the proven system to cement manufactures in America and collected royalties into the 1920s.
+In addition to selling the cement itself, Edison later licensed the proven system to cement manufacturers in America and collected royalties into the 1920s.

 Running machines in the dusty environment natural to crushing rocks yielded many problems for the machines.
-Dynamos in particular were problematic because they could not be sealed off due to heat dissipation.
-Edison invented a fan cooling system to bring in fresh air to cool the dynamos while sealing them off from the dusty factory air.
+Dynamos in particular were problematic because they could not be sealed off due to the requirement of heat dissipation.
+Edison responded by inventing a fan cooling system to bring in fresh air to cool the dynamos while sealing them off from the dusty factory air.